 Chart 6 shows the proportion of learners in further education that receive WGLG.
 This chart uses the Life Long Learning Wales Record (LLWR) for student numbers.
-The latest year available in LLWR in 2019/20.
+The latest year available in LLWR is 2020/21.
 This data is available on StatsWales.